Logima/AutoScroll/README.md

 TODO

 * Use the nice Radiance and Ambiance images provided by a user
-* Add better scaling (slower when near the disc, faster when away from the disc, like in Firefox)
 * Add configurable scaling
 * Move speed should be 0 = slowest, 10 = fastest
 * Use a slider for the move speed, rather than a number box